 The Internet was developed in the United States in the late 1960's by the research and defense network ARPANET, which connected several servers at military and academic junction.
 Although it has been around for many years, the Internet was not accessible to the general public until 1990.
 In August 1991, Berners-Lee & Cailliau released the 'World Wide Web project' after years of working on HTTP and HTML.
 With this invention and the introduction of clickable-linked-pages, the internet became accessible to the general public.

 The first online transaction was first made in 1994 in Philadelphia.
-At the time, this was an amount of $ 12.48 plus shipping.
+At the time, this was an amount of $12.48 plus shipping.
 Today, this small amount is nothing compared to the amounts currently dealing in e-commerce.
-Annually this sector grows by an average of 23% and talk about a total of transactions of $ 1.83 trillion annually.
+Annually this sector grows by an average of 23% and we talk about a total of transactions of $ 1.83 trillion annually.
 And this is only the retail sector...

 There are several advantages of E-commerce that you do not have as an offline retailer.
 For example, by lowering communication costs, it is easier and cheaper to offer products online to a wider range.
 Your marketplace will expanded as you will also reach international customers.